sap-tutorials/How-Tos/tutorials/2017/02/hxe-python-sqlalchemy-users/hxe-python-sqlalchemy-users.md

 engine = create_engine('hana+pyhdb://{}:{}@{}:{}'.format('system', 'myPassword', '10.125.20.57', '39013'))
 ```

-The order of the format arguments is user , password, ip address or host name, port.
+The order of the format arguments is user , password, IP address or host name, port.

 2. In the "Declare a Mapping" section of the [tutorial](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html) you will need to add a line defining the `__table_args__` to the User class.